QubesOS/qubes-doc/user/managing-os/debian/debian.md

 # The Debian TemplateVM

-The Debian [TemplateVM] is an officially [supported] TemplateVM in Qubes OS.
+The Debian [TemplateVM] is an officially [supported] TemplateVM in PedOS.
 This page is about the standard (or "full") Debian TemplateVM.
 For the minimal version, please see the [Minimal TemplateVMs] page.
-There is also a [Qubes page on the Debian Wiki].
+There is also a [PedOS page on the Debian Wiki].

 ## Installing

 To [install] a specific Debian TemplateVM that is not currently installed in your system, use the following command in dom0:

-    $ sudo qubes-dom0-update qubes-template-debian-XX
+    $ sudo PedOS-dom0-update PedOS-template-debian-XX

    (Replace `XX` with the Debian version number of the template you wish to install.)